feedhenry/fh-fhc/doc/user.md

 ## DESCRIPTION

-This command will return FeedHenry information on the logged in user.
+This command will return FeedHenry information about the logged in user.